ciphersweet/Laravel-Docker/README.md

 ## Usage

-To start using Laravel Docky, first make sur you have a current version of [Docker](https://docs.docker.com/get-docker/) installed on you host operating system.
+To start using Laravel Docker Boilerplate, first make sur you have a current version of [Docker](https://docs.docker.com/get-docker/) installed on you host operating system.

 Once you are inside the directory where you cloned this repository, run this command to build all Docker images and start the services: